Esri/python-toolbox-for-rapid/README.md

 ### Utilities Tools

+* #### Add Streamflow Prediction Tool Fields

+  This tool adds the fields required to be used in the Streamflow Prediction Tool web application (https://github.com/erdc-cm/tethysapp-streamflow_prediction_tool).

+* #### Create rivid gage file

+  This tool writes the file with rivid and gage ids used in the Streamflow Prediction Tool forecast framework for data assimilation (https://github.com/erdc-cm/spt_ecmwf_autorapid_process).

+* #### Copy Data To Server

+  This tool copies the discharge table, the drainage line features, or both to the ArcGIS server machine from the author/publisher machine.

 * #### Flowline to Point

   This tool writes the centroid coordinates of flowlines into a CSV file.

-* #### Copy Data To Server

-  This tool copies the discharge table, the drainage line features, or both to the ArcGIS server machine from the author/publisher machine.

 * #### Publish Discharge Map